uwegeercken/datagenerator2/README.md

 The datagenerator will then produce random data (pick random values from the word list) according to the weights assigned.
 In the example above "saturday" and "sunday" will occur less often in the generated number of rows then the other days, because they have a lower weight.

 A word list is optional.
 All values to be used for randomly generating data can also be defined solely in the yaml configuration file.
-Anyways, the sum of the weight definition can must be 100 percent (and can not exceed 100 percent).
+Anyways, the sum of the weight definition must be 100 percent (and can not exceed 100 percent).
+Individual values can not be negative percentage values.

 **NOTE**: If values and their weight are specified in a word lists but for some values no weight is defined, the datagenerator will calculate the weight for those fields that have no weight definition and equally distribute the weight value.
 But, depending on the number of values without a weight definition , it might not be possible to exactly evenly distribute the value.
 In this case some values from the word list might get a slightly higher weight value.
+If weight definitions are assigned in a way that the remaining percentage for the other values is less than 1 percent an error occurs.

 ## Processing steps
 First, the given yaml configuration file is analyzed for its correctness.
 The fields/attributes for which to generate random data are processed sequentially and build a row of data.
 The tool generates the desired number of rows.

 The data is then generated and stored in a local duckdb instance.
 The data types specified in the yaml configuration are used to defined the data types of the duckdb table which is created.